The Hamptons comes to Queensland

 GET THE LOOK

-Choosing a classic colour scheme that you’ll love forever will save you a lot of time and money, and a Hamptons-inspired home has the perfect muted palette that will never go of fashion.
+Choosing a classic colour scheme that you’ll love forever will save you a lot of time and money, and a Hamptons-inspired home has the perfect muted palette that will never go out of fashion.
 Take inspiration from the surrounding environment for your home’s cladded exterior – soft grey is a quintessential Hamptons hue, while muted pastels of blue and mint are also perfect for beachy abodes.

 When it comes to windows and trims, a chalky white will add a crisp and elegant finish.
 If opting for a darker colour, a shade from the same colour family – for example a dark charcoal paired with light grey – is a great choice.
 White is a very versatile option throughout the interior, from floors to wall cladding, making the space feel light and airy and allowing you to furnish your home with ease.